2022 Copa del Rey final

-The 2022 Copa del Rey Final was a football match that decided the winner of the 2021–22 Copa del Rey, the 120th edition of Spain's primary football cup.
+The 2022 Copa del Rey final was a football match that decided the winner of the 2021–22 Copa del Rey, the 120th edition of Spain's primary football cup (including two seasons where two rival editions were played).
 The match was played on 23 April 2022 at the Estadio de La Cartuja in Seville between Real Betis and Valencia.

 Real Betis won 5–4 on penalties following a 1–1 draw after extra time for their third Copa del Rey title.

 Background

 Alaska and Mario Vaquerizo delivered a musical performance before the game.